traez/react19-new-hooks/README.md

-# Payload Headless CMS - Freelancing Sandbox
+# React19-Newhooks-Fingerprintjs

-A Payload Headless CMS - Freelancing Sandbox app
+Sandbox app for React 19 new hooks and Fingerprintjs simulation

 ## Table of contents